SharathSK01/Drone_Workshop/README.md

 ---

 ## Step-by-Step Assembly

 ### Step 1: Assembling the Frame

 - Attach the arms and central plates using screws and stand-offs.
 - Ensure the frame is structurally sound and secure.

 ### Step 2: Mounting the Motors

 - Secure the **brushless motors** onto the quadcopter frame arms.
 - Verify the correct positioning: Two **CW motors** and two **CCW motors** diagonally opposite each other.

 ### Step 3: Installing the ESCs

 - Solder the **ESCs** to each motor.
 - Connect the **ESC signal wires** to the **flight controller**.
 - Route and secure wires neatly to avoid entanglements.

 ### Step 4: Attaching the Flight Controller

 - Mount the **flight controller** on a vibration-dampening pad.
 - Ensure correct orientation (arrow facing forward).
-- Connect the **ESC signal wires** and **power input**.
+- Connect the **ESC signal wires** and **battery input**.

 ### Step 5: Connecting the Power System

 - Solder the **PDB to the battery input** and **ESC power wires**.
 - Verify all connections using a multimeter before connecting the **LiPo battery**.

----

-## Programming & Calibration
-### Step 6: Setting Up the Transmitter & Receiver
+### Step 6: Connecting and Calibrating Components

-- Bind the **transmitter and receiver**.
-- Configure the **throttle, yaw, pitch, and roll settings**.
+- **Transmitter & Receiver**: Bind and configure **throttle, yaw, pitch, and roll**.
+- **Flight Controller Configuration**: Use **Betaflight/Cleanflight**.
+- **PID Tuning**: Adjust for smoother flight stability.
+- **Failsafe Configuration**: Ensure emergency landings work correctly.

-### Step 7: Configuring the Flight Controller
+### Step 7: Pre-Flight Testing & Troubleshooting

-- Use **Betaflight/Cleanflight** to set up motor directions and PIDs.
+- Verify motor directions and propeller placement.
-- Calibrate the **gyroscope, accelerometer, and magnetometer**.
-- Enable **failsafe settings** for emergency landings.

-### Step 8: GPS & Autonomous Flight (Optional)
-- Configure **GPS modules** for navigation.
-- Enable **Return-to-Home (RTH)** feature if available.

----

-## Testing & Troubleshooting
-### Step 9: Pre-Flight Checklist
-- Check propeller **alignment and orientation**.
-- Ensure all screws and fasteners are tight.
 - Test **motor arming and disarming** sequences.
+- Check for vibrations and optimize settings.

-### Step 10: Initial Flight Test
+### Step 8: Final Flight & Fine-Tuning

-- Test hover stability in a controlled area.
-- Adjust **PID tuning** for better flight control.
-- Monitor battery **voltage and current draw**.
+- Take off and hover test.

-### Step 11: Debugging & Fine-Tuning
-- Adjust **throttle curves and sensitivity**.
+- Adjust sensitivity, throttle curves, and response times.
-- Resolve any vibration or motor desync issues.
+- Perform safety tests and flight endurance tests.

 ---

-## Final Flight & Performance
-After rigorous testing and tuning, the quadcopter was successfully assembled and flown.
-This project showcases the importance of **precise assembly, tuning, and flight stability**, leading to an efficient and smooth-flying drone.
+## Achievements

+We are proud to announce that our quadcopter drone project **won 1st prize among 200 participants** at a prestigious **drone-building workshop at APPRoV IIIT Bombay Tech Fest**.
+Competing against a large pool of talented individuals, our team demonstrated innovation, technical expertise, and outstanding teamwork.
+This achievement highlights our dedication to drone technology and its practical applications.

 ---

 ## Acknowledgments

-Special thanks to the **drone-building community** and mentors who provided guidance and resources.
-This project was an exciting learning experience in **aerodynamics, electronics, and control systems**.
+Special thanks to **TECHNICAL CLUB OF IIIT KOTTAYAM** for organizing the competition and providing an excellent platform for learning and innovation.
+Also, immense gratitude to my team members for their hard work and dedication in making this project a success.

 ---

-## Repository Usage
+## Copyright Notice

-This repository serves as a reference for quadcopter enthusiasts.
-Feel free to contribute or improve upon the documented build steps!
+**© 2025.
+All Rights Reserved.**
+This document, including its contents, images, and descriptions, is the intellectual property of the authors.
+Unauthorized reproduction or distribution of this material is strictly prohibited without prior written permission.